-The first two characters of the hash h, h_0 , is called the salt.
-It is used to modify the DES algorithm, specifically, its E-box, becoming an additional part of the DES key, in a sense.
-The value zero is passed through the modified DES algorithm for 25 iterations, using the salt and the password as the encryption key.
+The 12 bits of salt are used to modify the DES algorithm, specifically, its E-box.
+The value zero is passed through the modified DES algorithm for 25 iterations, using the eight character password as the encryption key.
 The result has the salt prepended and a check is made if the password hash is recovered.
 If so, authentication succeeds.
 If not, authentication fails.